brianshumate/katacoda-scenarios/vault-telemetry-splunk/03-perform-actions-to-generate-metrics.md

 > Click on the command (`⮐`) will automatically copy it into the terminal and execute it.

-This step will have you generating some new data in Vault and as a result, new telemetry metrics in Splunk.
+This step will help guide you to generate new data in Vault and as a result, new telemetry metrics in Splunk.

 ## Static K/V secrets